-Misuse of Catalyst's Confidential Information by the Consortium
+Misuse of Catalyst's Lacavera Transmits Confidential Information by to the Consortium

-- 73. While Tennenbaum and West Face were engaged in negotiations with VimpelCom beginning in May 2014, Lacavera was in constant communication with them in his capacity as Chief Executive Officer ("CEO") of Wind. - 74.
-Lacavera had intimate knowledge of Catalyst's confidential negotiations with VimpelCom, which he received in his role as CEO of Wind, including Catalyst's regulatory strategy and negotiating positions with VimpelCom ("Confidential Information"). - 75.
-Lacavera knew that if Catalyst was the successful bidder, it intended to terminate his position as CEO of Wind and to eliminate his equity position in the company.
-In order to prevent this from occurring, and contrary to his contractual obligations to Catalyst under the Confidentiality Agreement, Lacavera shared Catalyst's Confidential Information with West Face and Tennenbaum, including the fact that Catalyst was negotiating with VimpelCom with regard to Wind. - 76.
-Between April 2014 and August 18, 2014, Lacavera repeatedly communicated Confidential Information to the Consortium, either jointly or to individual members of the
+- 95. 73.
+While Tennenbaum and West Face were engaged in negotiations with VimpelCom beginning in May 2014, Lacavera was in constant communication with them in his capacity as Chief Executive Officer ("CEO") of Wind. - 96.
+74. Lacavera had intimate knowledge of Catalyst's confidential negotiations with VimpelCom, which he received in his role as CEO of Wind, including Catalyst's regulatory strategy and, its negotiating positions with VimpelCom and the terms of the Exclusivity Agreement ("Catalyst's Confidential Information"). - 97.
+75. Lacavera knew that if Catalyst was the successful bidder, it intended to terminate his position as CEO of Wind and to eliminate his equity position in the company.
+In order to prevent this from occurring, and contrary to his contractual obligations to Catalyst under the Confidentiality Agreement, Lacavera shared Catalyst's Confidential Information with West Face and Tennenbaum, including the fact that Catalyst was negotiating with VimpelCom with regard to Wind. - 98.
+76. Between April 2014 and August 18, 2014, Lacavera repeatedly communicated Catalyst's Confidential Information to the Consortium, either jointly or to individual members of the Consortium, to assist the Conspirators in their efforts to prevent Catalyst from successfully purchasing Wind. - 77.
+The Confidential Information that Lacavera transmitted included critical information regarding Catalyst's confidential negotiation communications with VimpelCom.